nicktehrany/Distributed-Algorithms/exercise-2b/README.md

 All possible parameters are passed last in the command line, after specifying the .jar to execute.
-The parameters are `-proc=` for specyfing the number of processes to create on one JVM (Note each process still has its own thread runnning), `-initrm` to specify if this JVM should initialize the RMI registry (Note one JVM **HAS** to do this), and lastly `-port=` to specify the port to bind processes to and, if specified, initialize the rmi on.
+The parameters are `-proc=` for specyfing the number of processes to create on one JVM (Note each process still has its own thread runnning), `-initrm` to specify if this JVM should initialize the RMI registry (Note one JVM **HAS** to do this), `-port=` to specify the port to bind processes to and, if specified, initialize the rmi on, and lastly 1-ip=` to specify the ip to bind processes to the rmi.

 ## Program